Cooking ramen noodles directly in a simmering creamy garlic miso broth inside a large pot

 Is this recipe gluten-free?

-With love and extra noodles,
+With love and garlic-scented hands,

 Lora x